CannerCMS/docs.canner.io/docs/api-canner-script.md

 </array>
 ```

-**the data**
+**Data**
-The data of toMany relation will be a id map, for examples, the data of the schema about will be:
+The data of toMany relationship will be a object and the selected key's value will be `true`.
+For examples, the data of the schema will be:

 ```
 {